ggeDCAA/ggeAdmit/README.md

 devtools::install_github("ggeDCAA/ggeAdmit")
 ```

+You may run into an error about package dependencies; you can install dependencies using `install.packages("AlgDesign")` and `install.packages("dplyr")` if you don't already have them.

-If that fails, installation can also be done using a command line approach.
+If the devtools approach fails, installation can also be done using a command line approach.
 There are different protocols for Mac and Windows.

 ### Mac: